-Of course the HomePod may borrow half of its name from the iPod, but it seems that in 2019 we're still asking that same question posed by previous Apple devices: is it worth paying large prices for an Apple-branded device that fits seamlessly into its ecosystem as opposed to a third party wireless speaker like the Sonos One?
+Of course the HomePod may borrow half of its name from the iPod, but it seems that we're still asking that same question posed by previous Apple devices: is it worth paying large prices for an Apple-branded device that fits seamlessly into its own ecosystem as opposed to a third party wireless speaker like the Sonos One?

 In many ways the HomePod was a late entry to the smart speaker game, but Apple has never worried too much about that.
 The executives in Cupertino seem content to let the rest of the industry stride ahead with a new form factor, identify the issues and then offer something that ‘just works’.
 Although it's generally for a higher price, Apple also tends to bring the most stylish designs and most reliable tech to us all.

 That’s what has happened with the HomePod, though not in quite the same way as previously.
-There’s no denying that the sound quality of Apple’s speaker is top-notch, but in a marketplace where Amazon has such an entrenched smart speaker/voice assistant ecosystem and Google isn’t far behind, can a great-sounding-but-imperfect device be worth buying?
-Or should you wait for the rumored Apple HomePod Mini / Apple HomePod 2, which is expected to be released at some point this year?
+There’s no denying that the sound quality of Apple’s speaker is top-notch, but in a marketplace where Amazon and Google have such entrenched smart speaker/voice assistant ecosystems, can a great-sounding-but-imperfect device be worth buying?

 Here are our thoughts on the Apple smart speaker, as well as some testing we've done with two HomePods, now you can use them in a stereo setup.